averbraeck/housinggame-player/docs/servlets.md

-# Flow with servlets and jsp pages
+# Use of servlets and jsp pages

 The application implements a state machine and works with servlets and jsp pages to provide the content.
 The following principles are applied.